pretix/pretix-docs/docs/topics/plugins/getyourguide.md

  3. Configure one or more products to be sold on GetYourGuide

-    Either create a new or edit an existing product, that you would like to sell on GetYourGuide.
+    Either create a new or edit an existing product that you would like to sell on GetYourGuide.
     To do so, navigate to :navpath:Your Event → :fa3-ticket: Products: and select the product in question.
     Switch to the :btn:Availability: tab and either check the box next to "Sell on all sales channels" or at least one of the boxes next to "Restrict to specific sales channels".
-    Then, switch to the :btn:GetYourGuide: tab and set the GetYourGuide equivalent ticket category.
+    Then, switch to the :btn:Additional settings: tab and set the GetYourGuide equivalent ticket category.
     Within your event, there can be only one product per ticket category.
     Depending on your further configuration, you must at least select one product to be in the "Adult" or "Group" category.

- 4. Configuring the GetYourGuide-plugin
+ 4. Configuring the GetYourGuide plugin

     Once you have configured one or more products to be eligible to be sold on GetYourGuide, you'll need to configure a few basic settings within the event.
     Navigate to :navpath:Your Event → :fa3-wrench: Settings → GetYourGuide: and open the :btn:Configuration: tab.